Connecting batteries in series vs parallel

 Parallel connection of batteries increases the current capacity Amp-hour output, While the voltage has no change.

-Connecting batteries in series and parallel
+connecting batteries in series Diagram

 When we add two or more batteries, It is necessary that the Voltage and capacity rating of each battery must be the same.